Benhamou Research Group

 About the lab

-Our research laboratory is focused on the emerging role of RNA as a target at the interface between chemical biology, medicinal chemistry, and molecular/cellular biology.
-We are using organic chemistry as a tool to answer fundamental questions in RNA-biology.
-The goal of our research is to synthesize and evaluate small molecules that bind to and alter the function of specific RNA motifs in disease cellular models.
-These small molecules are used as probes to study and interrogate RNA complexes or as drugs to alleviate disease-associated characteristics.
-Importantly, our research is applicable to most of the pathologies from genetic diseases such as cancer to infectious diseases such as viral and bacterial infections.
+Our research laboratory focuses on the emerging role of RNA as a therapeutic target, positioned at the intersection of chemical biology, medicinal chemistry, and molecular/cellular biology.
+We leverage organic chemistry to address fundamental questions in RNA biology, with the aim of synthesizing and evaluating small molecules that bind to and modulate the function of specific RNA motifs in disease models.
+These small molecules serve as probes to explore RNA complexes or as potential drugs to alleviate disease-related phenotypes.
+Our work spans a broad range of pathologies, from genetic diseases like cancer to obesity, depression orinfectious diseases.

 News & Events